femga/rdr3_discoveries/README.md

 # rdr3_discoveries.
-Some interesting things from Red Dead Redemption 2 with Moonshine and Naturalist DLCs.
+Some interesting things from Red Dead Redemption 2 (RDR2) with Moonshine, Naturalist and Bounty Hunters DLCs.